parallel/firestylus/Readme.md

 ## Limitations

-FireStylus only works in the html view of firebug, the others views, such as the css view won't work due to firebug limitations.

 FireStylus and FireSass are incompatible.
 You cannot enable them simultaneously.

+FireStylus (like FireSass) only works in the html pane of firebug, the others, such as the css pane won't work due to firebug limitations.

 ## Credits